dvikas/nextjs-graphql-adminpanel/README.md

 ## Contributing
 Please share your opinion/ feedback for improvements!
 As you know it's open source project, don't hesitate to contribute your thoughts.
 Also, you can send email on vikas.nice@gmail.com.

-Feel free to create a PR for your chnages :)
+Feel free to create a PR for your changes :)